SupsoOrg/supso/docs/commands/README.md

 # Commands

-Commands can be run by running `supso commandname` from the project directory, assuming that you've already run `bundle install` to install the Supported Source gem.
+Commands can be run by running `supso commandname` from the project directory, assuming that you've already run `bundle install` to install the Super Source gem.

 The list of commands is: